 1. Take a walking tour

 One thing Jess and I did this time round that was different to my previous visits was to take an official walking tour.
-This was an excellent way to get oriented (I always get lost in Oxford, the place is a maze!), learn about some of the history of the city, as well as see some University Colleges, of which there are many!
+This was an excellent way to get oriented (I always get lost in Oxford, the place is a maze!), learn about some of the history of the city, and see some of the university colleges, of which there are many.

-We took the Official University and City Tour, which started at the visitor centre and which is run by the official Oxford Tourism Board.
-Tours run a number of times a day, and are led by licensed blue badge guides, which means they really know their stuff.
+We took the Official University and City Tour, which started at the visitor centre and is run by the official Oxford Tourism Board.
+Tours run a number of times a day, and are led by licensed Blue Badge guides, which means they really know their stuff.

-It was excellent value for money, and a wonderful way to quickly get a handle on the layout of Oxford, the history of the town, and to learn more about the university colleges.
-We also went in to a number of the universities, and were given advice and tips as to which ones we should come back to to visit independently.
+It was excellent value for money, and a wonderful way to quickly get a handle on the layout of Oxford, the history of the town, and the university colleges.
+We also went into a number of the colleges, and the guide pointed out which ones we should come back to and visit independently.

-Finally, our last port of call was the optional Divinity School, a stunning building which also doubled up as the location for the Hogwarts Sanatorium in the Harry Potter movies.
+Finally, our last port of call was the optional Divinity School, a beautiful building which doubled up as the location for the Hogwarts hospital wing in the Harry Potter films.

-Film buffs will know that Oxford was featured in many of the Harry Potter films – see our guide to Harry Potter filming locations for more of these.
-Plus you can take a specific Harry Potter walking tour if that’s what you are interested in.
+Film buffs will know that Oxford was featured in many of the Harry Potter films.
+See our guide to Harry Potter filming locations for more of these.
+You can also take a specific Harry Potter walking tour if that’s what you are interested in.

-All in all, a very worthwhile couple of hours of exploration!
+All in all, a very worthwhile couple of hours.
 If you’re interested in doing a walking tour of Oxford, this is a link to the tour we took so you can book in advance now.

-Alternatively, you can also take a tour of Oxford which is led by an Oxford student, which is a fun way to get more of an insight into what life here is like as a student.
-These tours cover similar ground and last around the same amount of time – you can see the reviews and book online here.
+Alternatively, you can also take a tour of Oxford led by an Oxford student, which is a fun way to get more of an insight into student life here.
+These tours cover similar ground and last around the same amount of time.
+You can see the reviews and book online here.

 2. Visit the University Colleges

-We visited a number of the colleges on our walking tour, and they are just stunning.
-Our guide had given us some ideas as to which we could visit by ourselves, including some of his personal favourites, and I would very much recommend setting aside a bit of time to explore the colleges by yourself.
+We visited a number of the colleges on our walking tour, and they are quite something.
+Our guide had given us some ideas as to which we could visit by ourselves, including some of his personal favourites, and I’d very much recommend setting aside a bit of time to explore the colleges independently.

 A little bit about Oxford University.
-One of the oldest Universities in the world, Oxford University is made up of thirty eight colleges, each of which is independently governed.
+One of the oldest universities in the world, Oxford University is made up of around 40 colleges and societies, each of which is independently governed.
 There’s no campus, with all the colleges, halls, faculties and departments set throughout the city centre.

 Visiting the colleges is a bit hit and miss depending on the time of year.
-In addition, some of the colleges (notably Christchurch), do charge an entry fee.
-Since opening times vary depending on the time of year and the exam schedule, your best bet is to draw up a shortlist of colleges you would like to visit, and pop into the porter’s office for each college to see if it’s open.
-The porter’s office is pretty much always at the entrance, and we found that they were always more than happy to help us out.
+Some of the colleges (notably Christ Church) charge an entry fee, while others are free.
+Several close to visitors entirely during exam season (roughly late May to mid-June), and individual colleges sometimes shut for events, weddings, or graduation days.
+Your best bet is to draw up a shortlist of colleges you’d like to visit, and pop into the porter’s lodge for each one to see if it’s open.
+The porter’s lodge is pretty much always at the entrance, and we’ve found the porters welcoming whenever we’ve asked.

-We visited a number of the colleges, including David’s College, Exeter College and Trinity College.
-I particularly liked the chapel at Exeter College, arguably one of the most picturesque of all the college chapels, and the gardens at Trinity College was also gorgeous to walk in.
+We visited a number of the colleges on the day, including Exeter College and Trinity College.
+I particularly liked the chapel at Exeter College, and the gardens at Trinity College were also gorgeous to walk in.

-Christchurch, which is generally regarded as one of the more spectacular colleges, was unfortunately closed on the day we visited, but if it’s open when you’re in town, I’d highly recommend popping by.
+Christ Church, which is generally regarded as one of the most spectacular colleges, was unfortunately closed on the day we visited, but if it’s open when you’re in town, I’d highly recommend popping by.
+The porter’s lodge approach is really the key to a good college day in Oxford, because at least one of your shortlist will likely be unavailable, and another that wasn’t on the list might be a pleasant surprise.

 3. Go Punting

-Punting is a classic pastime in Oxford, and one that is best enjoyed over a lengthy period of time, where you can learn how to actually do it, and maybe even reach a pub somewhere on your journey.
+Punting is a classic pastime in Oxford, and one that’s best enjoyed over a leisurely period of time, where you can learn how to actually do it, and maybe even reach a pub somewhere on your journey.

-After a slightly confusing start where I confused the front and back of the punt, and following some helpful advice from the punt house as to my technique, we set off upstream, with the theory being that this would make for an easier return journey.
-I settled into a vaguely efficient rhythm, managing to avoid both the riverbanks and other punters, and we had a lovely time, even if we didn’t get quite far enough to find a pub.
+After a slightly confusing start where I confused the front and back of the punt, and following some helpful advice from the punt house on technique, we set off upstream, with the theory being that this would make for an easier return journey.
+I settled into a vaguely efficient rhythm, managed to avoid both the riverbanks and other punters, and we had a lovely time, even if we didn’t get quite far enough to find a pub.

 For punting, I’ve always gone with the Cherwell Boathouse.
-It’s a great location, there are pubs in both directions, and they have a lovely bar and restaurant on-site if you don’t quite make it the half hour upstream that’s required to find a pub.
-We went this time, and were thankful for the friendly service and helpful punting advice!
-Punts are hired either by the hour, or the day, with the most up to date prices on their website.
+It’s a great location, there are pubs in both directions along the river, and they have a lovely bar and restaurant on-site if you don’t quite make it the half hour upstream that’s required to find a pub.
+We’ve been again on our return visits, and were thankful for the friendly service and helpful punting advice.
+Punts are hired by the hour or for the day, with current prices at £25 an hour on weekdays and £27 at weekends.
+They run from mid-March through to mid-October.

 4. Imbibe a Beverage

 If you struggle to punt your way to a pub, don’t worry.
-Oxford has no shortage of fantastic watering holes, with some personal favourites including The Eagle & Child (popular with Tolkien), The White Horse, the Lamb and Flag, and the King’s Arms.
+Oxford has no shortage of fantastic watering holes, with some personal favourites being the Lamb and Flag, the White Horse, the King’s Arms, and (the topper) the Turf Tavern.

-It’s popular with University students, and has had it’s fair share of famous faces over the years, including former Australian Prime Minister Bob Hawke, who downed a yard of ale in 11 seconds.
-Not as easy as it sounds.
+It’s popular with university students, and has its share of folklore.
+Local lore links it to former Australian PM Bob Hawke’s famous yard-of-ale record (a Guinness World Record, no less, set in eleven seconds), though historians actually trace that record to Hawke’s own college, University College, just up the road.
+The Turf leans into the association regardless and has an Australian-student commemorative plaque inside.
 Other famous visitors include Bill Clinton, and legend has it that it was at the Turf Tavern that he “did not inhale”.
-Whatever you think of that story, you’re bound to love this venue.
+Whatever you think of either story, you’re bound to love this venue.

 5. Visit Oxford Castle

 If you are travelling with children, they’ll likely love a visit to Oxford Castle.
-Originally built in the 10th century, the castle served first as the main defensive centre of the town, back when castles were genuinely useful for that, before being used as a prison from around the 14th century.
+Originally built in the 11th century by the Normans, the castle served first as the main defensive centre of the town, back when castles were actually useful for that, before being used as a prison from around the 14th century.

-Whilst much of the original castle was destroyed in the English Civil War, the parts that survived were incorporated into Oxford’s official prison, and stayed that way until 1996, when it was concluded that it probably wasn’t the most modern of prison constructions, and decommissioned.
+Whilst much of the original castle was destroyed in the English Civil War, the parts that survived were incorporated into Oxford’s official prison, and stayed that way until 1996, when it was concluded that it probably wasn’t the most modern of prison constructions and was decommissioned.

 Now, the surviving castle complex serves a number of functions, with part of it being a hotel.
-As a visitor wanting to learn more about the history though, you’ll want to take an Oxford Castle Unlocked tour, which gives you access to the Motte (a big earth mound), St George’s Tower, the crypt and parts of the prison.
+As a visitor wanting to learn more about the history, you’ll want to take an Oxford Castle Unlocked tour, which gives you access to the Motte (a big earth mound), St George’s Tower, the crypt and parts of the prison.
+Adult tickets are £17.55 online (£11.55 for children), with a saver discount if you book in advance.

-The tour, which ran for around half an hour, largely comprised St George’s tower, and was performed by a character actor who assumed the role of King Stephen.
-From him, we learnt all about the history of the tower and it’s various uses, as well as some notable characters who had been held here.
+The tour, which runs for around an hour, largely takes in St George’s Tower (101 steps to the top), the candlelit crypt, and the prison.
+On our visit it was performed by a character actor who assumed the role of King Stephen.
+From him, we learnt all about the history of the tower and its various uses, as well as some notable characters who had been held here.

 We also got to go up on the roof of the tower itself, which had great views over the city.
-After the tour was complete, we were able to explore the prison, where we got a bit of an insight into prison life over the years, which looked pretty miserable!
+After the tour was complete, we were able to explore the prison, where we got an insight into prison life over the years, which looked pretty miserable.
 You can buy tickets online here.

 6. Climb the University Church

-It’s a bit of a climb to the top (127 steps up a medieval spiral staircase), and there’s an entry fee of £6, but the view is more than worth both the effort and expense.
-The church itself is free to visit.
+It’s a bit of a climb to the top (127 steps up a medieval spiral staircase), and there’s an entry fee of £6 (you pay at the shop in the Radcliffe Square entrance, cash or card), but the view is more than worth both the effort and the expense.
+The church itself is free to visit, and the tower is open Monday to Saturday from 09:30 to 17:00 and Sundays from 12:00 to 17:00.

 More Things to Do in Oxford

-The Covered Market has been trading since 1774 and is a lovely place to wander.
-You’ll find independent food stalls, cafés, cheese shops, and some excellent cake.
-It’s right in the centre of town, near Carfax Tower.
+The Covered Market has been trading since 1774 and is a lovely place to wander even outside of meal times.
+You’ll find independent food stalls, cafés, cheese shops, butchers, florists, and some excellent cake.
+It’s right in the centre of town, near Carfax Tower, and works well for both a quick lunch and a browse-and-buy stop.

-And for a bit of green space, Christ Church Meadow is a beautiful place for a walk, particularly in spring and summer.
+For a bit of green space, Christ Church Meadow is a beautiful place for a walk, particularly in spring and summer.
 You can access it from the south end of St Aldate’s, and it runs down to the river.
+Free to enter and open year-round (except 25 December).

 Practicalities for Visiting Oxford